PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit the adjacent 712-line
+3. Audit the adjacent 219-line `_optimize_fold_mul_add_mul_affine_chains`
-   `_optimize_transpose_instancenorm_dualstats_residual_add_resize_nhwc_chains`
    helper next.
-Determine which of its two statistical branches exactly match the common decomposed-InstanceNormalization core, and keep the dual-stat, residual-ADD, Resize, and output-boundary topology in a separate bounded owner unless characterization proves a narrower shared contract.
+Characterize its constant ownership, dtype/quantization, broadcast, producer/consumer, and graph-order requirements before replacing its raw fold with a bounded transactional owner.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.